ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 - netapp.py - Functions and utilities for modules that work with the NetApp storage platforms.
 - netcfg.py - Configuration utility functions for use by networking modules
 - netcmd.py - Defines commands and comparison operators for use in networking modules
+- netscaler.py - Utilities specifically for the netscaler network modules.
 - network.py - Functions for running commands on networking devices
 - nxos.py - Contains definitions and helper functions specific to Cisco NXOS networking devices
 - openstack.py - Utilities for modules that work with Openstack instances.